asbjornenge/thinking-in-react/exercises/step_21__static_version__filterableproducttable/problem.md

-Build a static version in React
+Build a static version in React - FilterableProductTable

 ----------------------------------------------------------------------